 The University of Washington

-Founded in 1861, the University of Washington has 41,000 students (28,000 undergraduate and 13,000 graduate/professional) and 3,100 full-time instructional faculty divided into 16 schools and colleges.
-The University's annual operating budget is roughly $4.7 billion, roughly 5% of which comes from the State.
+Founded in 1861, the University of Washington has 48,000 students (32,500 undergraduate and 15,500 graduate/professional) and more than 2,000 full-time instructional faculty divided into 16 schools and colleges.
+The University's annual operating budget is nearly $8 billion (inclusive of the UW Medicine health care system), roughly 5% of which comes from the State.

 Computer Science & Engineering at UW

-We strive to maintain a highly effective graduate program, two strong undergraduate programs, and an "open" culture with minimal partitioning either vertically (between faculty ranks or between faculty and students) or horizontally (between research areas).
+We strive to maintain a highly effective graduate program, two strong undergraduate programs, and an open and inclusive culture with minimal partitioning either vertically (between faculty ranks or between faculty and students) or horizontally (between research areas).

 We are active in most of the principal areas of computer science and computer engineering.
 Particular strengths include: